S-C-Taylor/seng2021StockComparator/README.md

 This repository belongs to OG SENG 1A Crew.

-This respository holds the source for our SENG2021 Project, OG Stock Comparator.
+This respository holds the source files for our SENG2021 Project, OG Stock Comparator.

 Our sample dataset is located in the "res" folder.